hstreamdb/docs/docs/zh/operation/deployment/quick-deploy-ssh.md

       remove_when_exit: true
 ```

-HStore section sets configuration items for `hstore`.
+The HStore section is used to specify the configuration options for the `hstore` instance.

 - `admin_port`: HStore service will listen on this port.
 - `disk` and `shards`: Set total used disks and total shards.
 For example, `disk: 2` and `shards: 4` means the hstore will persistant data in two disks, and each disk will contain 2 shards.
 - `role`: a HStore instance can act as a Storage, a Sequencer or both, default is both.
-- `enable_admin`: set the HStore instance with an admin server embedded.
+- `enable_admin`: If the 'true' value is assigned to this setting, the current hstore instance will be able to perform the same functions as hadmin.

-### meta-store
+### Meta-store

 ```yaml
 meta_store: